wandb/weave/docs/docs/guides/core-types/media.md

     ) as res:
         res.stream_to_file("output.wav")

+    # return a wave.Wave_read object to be logged as audio
     return wave.open("output.wav")

 make_audio_file_streaming("Hello, how are you?")
 ```

 This audio will be logged to weave and automatically displayed in the UI, with an audio player.
-The player can be expanded to view the raw audio waveform.
+The player can be expanded to view the raw audio waveform, in addition to a download button.

 ![Screenshot of audio trace view](imgs/audio-trace.png)